vadim0x60/toocold/README.md

 }
 ```

 `application/edn`, `application/x-yaml` work as well.
 Temperatures are in Celcius.
 For US cities, temperatures are converted to Celcius.
 We only do Celcius here.
-If there's any ambiguity on how to call a city, just check with Wikipedia: city names are just names of their corresponding articles.
+If there's any ambiguity on what to call a city, just check with Wikipedia: city names are just names of their corresponding articles.

 There is also [Swagger-based interactive documentation](https://toocold.herokuapp.com/).